andreas-ka/explore-sthlm-react-frontend/README.md

 - [x] As a registered user i can **view details on a specific event ** so that i can get more information [#5](https://github.com/andreas-ka/explore-sthlm-react-frontend/issues/5)

-- [x] As a non registered and registered user i can view the calendar so that i can see the upcoming events. [#5](https://github.com/andreas-ka/explore-sthlm-react-frontend/issues/24)
+- [x] As a non registered and registered user i can view the calendar so that i can see the upcoming events. [#24](https://github.com/andreas-ka/explore-sthlm-react-frontend/issues/24)

+- [x] As a non registered and registered user i can view the a Google map with the events so i can see what events are closest to me. [#38](https://github.com/andreas-ka/explore-sthlm-react-frontend/issues/38)

 ### Rating